Check the Calendar under Special Events for upcoming clinic dates.

 Weather cancellation (Winter months)

 When snow and ice cause the roads to be treacherous, Humane Alliance will not send up a van.
 The clinic will be cancelled.
-Here's the rule: if Madison County cancels school on the day of the clinic, then the clinic will also be cancelled.
+Here's the rule: if Madison County cancels or delays school on the day of the clinic, then the clinic will also be cancelled.
 We know you will be happy to stay home that day, too.
 Our policy is to automatically transfer the animals signed up for one clinic to the next clinic, in the event of a cancelled clinic.

 For an additional $15, a microchip can be placed under your dog or cat's skin.
 It's quick and painless, and contains a code which will make it possible to find your contact information.